deepti1028/CODETECH-Task2/README.md

-# MERN Chat App with Socket.io
+# Talk Trail

-Welcome to our MERN Chat App repository!
-This project aims to create a full-stack web application using the MERN stack (MongoDB, Express.js, React.js, Node.js) along with Chakra UI for the frontend and Socket.io for real-time communication.
+A full-stack web application using the MERN stack (MongoDB, Express.js, React.js, Node.js) along with Chakra UI for the frontend and Socket.io for real-time communication.

 ## Features